alexpasmantier/television/docs/developers/shell-integration-local.md

 # Shell Integration: Developing locally

-In order to develop locally on the shell integration scripts, here are a couple of steps to follow:
+To develop locally on the shell integration scripts:

 0. Clone the repo, make sure you're up to date and have the [just](https://github.com/casey/just) command runner installed.
 1. Make your changes to any one of the shell scripts (`television/utils/shell/`)